the gospel of mark

 The Temptation and Preaching of Jesus (Matthew 4:1–17; Luke 4:1–15)

-12 At once the Spirit drove Jesus into the wilderness, 13 and He was there for forty days, being tempted by Satan.
+12 At once the Spirit drove Jesus into the wilderness, 13 and He was there in the wilderness for forty days, being tempted by Satan.
 He was with the wild animals, and the angels ministered to Him.
-14 After the arrest of John, Jesus went into Galilee and proclaimed the gospel of God.h 15 “The time is fulfilled,” He said, “and the kingdom of God is near.
-Repent and believe in the gospel!”
+14 After the arrest of John, Jesus went into Galilee and proclaimed the gospel of the kingdom of God.
+15 “The time is fulfilled,” He said, “and the

 The First Disciples (Matthew 4:18–22; Luke 5:1–11; John 1:35–42)

 16 As Jesus was walking beside the Sea of Galilee, He saw Simon and his brother Andrew.
 They were casting a net into the sea, for they were fishermen.
 17 “Come, follow Me,” Jesus said, “and I will make you fishers of men.”
 18 And at once they left their nets and followed Him.
-19 Going on a little farther, He saw James son of Zebedee and his brother John.
+19 Going on a little farther from there, He saw James son of Zebedee and his brother John.
 They were in a boat, mending their nets.
-20 Immediately Jesus called them, and they left their father Zebedee in the boat with the hired men and followed Him.
+20Immediately Jesus called them, and they left their father Zebedee in the boat with the hired men and followed Him.

 Jesus Expels an Unclean Spirit (Luke 4:31–37)

 21 Then Jesus and His companions went to Capernaum, and right away Jesus entered the synagogue on the Sabbath and began to teach.
 22 The people were astonished at His teaching, because He taught as one who had authority, and not as the scribes.
-23 Suddenly a man with an unclean spirit cried out in the synagogue: 24 “What do You want with us, Jesus of Nazareth?
+23 Now a man with an unclean spirit cried out in the synagogue: 24 “Let us alone!
+What do You want with us, Jesus of Nazareth?
 Have You come to destroy us?
 I know who You are—the Holy One of God!”
 25 But Jesus rebuked the spirit.
 “Be silent!”
 He said.
 “Come out of him!”
 26 At this, the unclean spirit threw the man into convulsions and came out with a loud shriek.
 27 All the people were amazed and began to ask one another, “What is this?
-A new teaching with authority!
-He commands even the unclean spirits, and they obey Him!”
+What new teaching is this that with authority He commands even the unclean spirits, and they obey Him?”
 28 And the news about Jesus spread quickly through the whole region of Galilee.

 Jesus Heals at Peter’s House (Matthew 8:14–17; Luke 4:38–41)

 29 As soon as Jesus and His companions had left the synagogue, they went with James and John to the home of Simon and Andrew.
 30 Simon’s mother-in-law was sick in bed with a fever, and they promptly told Jesus about her.
 31 So He went to her, took her by the hand, and helped her up.
-The fever left her, and she began to serve them.
-32 That evening, after sunset, people brought to Jesus all the sick and demon-possessed, 33 and the whole town gathered at the door.
-34 And He healed many who were ill with various diseases and drove out many demons.
-But He would not allow the demons to speak, because they knew who He was.
+Immediately the fever left her, and she began to serve them.
+32 That evening, after sunset, people brought to Jesus all the sick and demon-possessed, 33 and

 Jesus Prays and Preaches (Luke 4:42–44)